 So again, whether you love your job or hate your job, take action now to grow another income stream for yourself.

-Unfortunately, I did not do this and wasted too much time (years!) and did not have another income to fall back on when I really needed it.
+Unfortunately, I did not do this and wasted too much time (years!) and did not have another income to fall back on when I needed it.

 I had dabbled in affiliate marketing, which is the online business model that I chose to pursue, on the side, for a long time.